You are listening to the Sean Hannity Radio Show podcast.

 Guess who they go out and hang out with?

-They hang out with staffers of congressmen and congressmen hang out with the staffers, and they have the parties they all go to together and they pat each other on the back and they leak to certain people and they leak back, and it's just it's it's gotten so bad that in the process, 95 million Americans are out of the labor force.
+They hang out with staffers of congressmen and congressmen hang out with the staffers and they have the parties they all go to together and they pat each other on the back and they leak to certain people and they leak back.

-We have twelve and a half million more on poverty.
+We have 12.5 million more on poverty.

-We have one in five American families without a single member working, and we're we're literally robbing our kids blind.
+We have one in five American families without a single member working.

-And it's you know, it's sad.
+And it's, you know, it's sad.

-It's you know, it's I don't want to see America decline, and America is declining rapidly.
+I don't want to see America decline.

-Uh we're in a very clear and present danger situation right now, and if we don't regain the White House on this round, I don't know what's going to happen with my children and our grandchildren.
+And if we don't regain the White House on this round, I don't know what's going to happen with my children and our grandchildren.

 We're screwed.